 2021 FEATURED CHEF LINEUP

-The 2021 Northville Food & Wine Festival has once again attracted some of the region's finest culinary artists from award-winning restaurants and hospitality venues.
+The 2021 Northville Food & Wine Festival has once again attracted some of the region's finest culinary artists from award-winning restaurants and hospitality venues throughout Michigan.

-This year's festival will launch the first-ever "Live Chef-Challenge" event at Ford Field in Downtown Northville, offering an exciting and interactive cooking display throughout Saturday's festival.
+This year's festival will launch the first-ever "Live Chef-Cooking Display" event at Ford Field in Downtown Northville, offering exciting and interactive cooking displays throughout Saturday's festival.

 CHEF SALVATORE MONTELEONE